 TIM adopts rules and governance policies to guarantee proper management, so it can protect its assets.
 It also makes sure its processes are consistent through its compliance departments, whose autonomy is ensured by the Board of Directors.
 The company implements the Borsa Italiana recommendations for listed companies in Italy and has implemented an internal risk control system structured on three levels, which integrates the corporate governance responsibilities of the corporate bodies.
 TIM also manages relations with the relevant authorities and consumer protection associations in order to optimist its offer on the basis of market expectations and in compliance with legislation.
 TIM adopts the ISO 37001 anti-bribery standard certified by an accredited body for this framework and the Organizational Model 231 pursuant to Italian Legislative decree no. 231/2001.
-The Company has also implemented a specific training plan for employees on anti-bribery and Legislative decree no. 231, as well as on Competition Authority regulations.
-Finally, the Company has equipped itself with a procedural system and a web-based portal for the prevention and management of conflict of interest situations, in order to eliminate negative impacts on the Company's interests and order to eliminate negative impacts on the Company's interests and support and protect the people involved who are required to be transparent.
+The Company has also implemented a specific training plan for employees on anti-bribery and Legislative decree no. 231, as well so on Competition Authority regulations.
+Finally, the Company has equipped itself with a procedural system and a web-based portal for the prevention and management of conflict of interest situations, in order to eliminate negative impacts on the Company's interests and support and protect the people involved who are required to be transparent.